 Researchers believe that each child starts life with an inherited set of nine personality traits.
-The specific combo he comes bundled with puts him into one of three categories: easy, slow to warm up, and challenging

 Activity Level:

 What to look for: Does the baby usually seem content to watch the world from a bouncy seat?
 Or does s/he turn diaper changes into wrestling matches?